Company Name Logo Quiz-Tree

 Little patterns help just as much as the warnings.
 Portuguese builds its weekday names from numbers, so Monday is segunda-feira (literally "second day"), and once you spot that kind of logic, a whole group of words falls into place at once.

-Pick the language that is calling you, whether that is French, Spanish, or another language, and start with the free interactive vocabulary quizzes.
+Pick the language that is calling you, whether that is French, Spanish, or another language, and start with these interactive vocabulary quizzes.

 Spanish Vocabulary